open-telemetry/opentelemetry-specification/specification/overview.md

 **API Contrib** refers to packages which depend solely upon the API; **SDK Contrib** refers to packages which also depend upon the SDK.

 The term Contrib specifically refers to the collection of plugins and instrumentation maintained by the OpenTelemetry project; it does not refer to third-party plugins hosted elsewhere.

+### Versioning and Stability

+OpenTelemetry values stability and backwards compatibility.
+Please see the [versioning and stability guide](./versioning-and-stability.md) for details.

 ## Tracing Signal